reepjyoti/Forensics-Tool-Hybrid-G-PRNU-Extractor/readme.txt

+This is an updated version including customization for the native PRNU extractor Green channel PRNU extractor (G-PRNU)
+Customization for different sizes and interpolation methods Implementation of Li's PRNU enhancement
+- REEPJYOTI DEKA
+  Eurecom,
+  deka@eurecom.fr

 Matlab Implementation of the Lucas etc al. (2006) algorithm for source camera identification using the PRNU signature of a digital image sensor

 Reference: